Houston-Gamblers.com

 About Me/Contact Us

-Jim Kelly and his crew would have to save us.
+Jim Kelly and his crew would have to save the Greater Houston area.

 The Gamblers did not disappoint, as fans everywhere were treated to some of the most dynamic football ever played.
-The USFL was a league run by team owners with a "take no prisoners" mentality, which was naturally reflected on the field by the players as well.
+The USFL was a league run by team owners with a "take no prisoners" mentality, and this mindset was naturally reflected on the field by the players as well.
 When it came to pulling out the stops and letting the pigskin fly, the Gamblers were among the best.
+Future Hall of Fame quarterback Jim Kelly and crew shattered numerous professional records on the offense during the course of the Gamblers very first season...
 But as all good things must end, the USFL closed its doors after the 1985 season, leaving a void in the hearts of countless loyal fans.

 Two years, thirty-eight games and several pro records later, the Gamblers walked off the gridiron forever.